AhmadEleiwa/Freelance/README.md

 <img src='assets/invalide.png' style="width:100%;" />

 ## Preview of product
 All products must have title, description, createdDate, author, genres(tags) and price.
+Only the owner of this product can Delete & Edit it.
+The others won't show them the delete & edit buttons.
 <img src='assets/preview.png' style="width:100%;" />